Achille Boitel: Art dealing

 The French art market was highly active during the Second World War, particularly in its later stages.
 A number of collaborationist art syndicates were formed that allowed dealers, including Jewish dealers, to trade with the Germans, looted works to be removed from France, pricing and currency anomalies to be exploited, and the origins and destinations of paintings to be disguised.

 The Roberts Commission (1943–46) described Boitel as an art dealer and speculator but as having no professional knowledge of the subject.
 He was part of the syndicate formed by German art dealer Hans Wendland that also included Allen Loebl and Yves Perdoux.
 He financed many of Wendland's deals and acted as an unofficial banker to the syndicate and to Wendland, holding, according to Wendland, 9 million French Francs on his behalf and buying and selling gold for him.
 When Wendland was prevented from leaving Switzerland by that country's authorities, Boitel acted as Wendland's agent and Boitel's offices were used as cover for transactions.
 Wendland told Douglas Cooper in 1945 that he was almost certain that Boitel had worked for the Gestapo.

 Boitel's secretary, Roland Mayeux (alias Jules Alfred Mahieu), was an agent for Walter Hofer, director of the Göring Collection.
 Boitel sold a number of paintings to Göring.
 Among those for which there are records are, Portrait of a Young Woman (also known as Woman with a Carnation) by Master of the Mass of Saint Gregory and Lucas Cranach the Elder, Pan and Syrinx, or the Bath of Diana by Nicolas Bertin, Shepherdess, French, 18th century, and Portrait of François I, copy after Titian.

 Death

-Boitel was assassinated by the French resistance, who attached a bomb to his car in 1944.
+Boitel was assassinated by the French resistance, who attached a bomb to his car in July 1944.